George Stanich: College career

 Stanich played at Sacramento City College during the 1946–47 season.

 As a basketball player at the University of California, Los Angeles, Stanich was a guard and led his team to its first NCAA tournament appearance in 1949–50.
-He scored 9 points in the East-West All-Star Game and was a first-team All-American (as named by Converse), the first of 24 Bruins who would earn this honor under John Wooden.
+He scored 9 points in the East-West All-Star Game and was a first-team All-American (as named by Converse).

 Stanich was also an All-American high jumper for the UCLA Bruins track and field team, finishing 4th at the 1949 NCAA Track and Field Championships.

+Stanich was inducted into the UCLA Athletic Hall of Fame in 1985.

 Coaching career

 Stanich coached basketball at El Camino College from 1955 to 1970 before going on a one-year sabbatical.
 During the 1970–1971 season, he was an assistant coach to Branko Radović at Jugoplastika in Split, Croatia, where he helped lead the team to the Yugoslav League championship.
 He retired from El Camino in 1992.

+On June 19, 2026, the El Camino gymnasium was named in his honor.